kurt-krueckeberg/23tree-in-cpp/notes/tree23.rst

 Nested Class tree23<Key, Value>::KeyValue
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The key and value are stored in a KeyValue object.
-KeyValue has both a move assignement and move constructor to improve the efficiency of the tree insertion algorithm.
+KeyValue has a move assignement and move constructor to improve the efficiency of the tree insertion algorithm, but is does not have.

 .. code-block:: cpp